Overview

 Medicine - Taking an unlicensed medicine

-The majority of medicines used in the UK hold a product licence, granted by a government organisation.
+Most medicines used in the UK hold a product licence, granted by a government organisation.
 The product licence covers specific conditions in which medicine can be used to treat people.
-BTXA has never been covered by this licence although it has been used in this way since 1979.
+BTXA has never been covered by this licence, although it has been used in this way since 1979.

-The prescribing eye doctor thinks that BTXA should be used in this way, and is the most suitable treatment for your condition.
-Records of all injections are kept in the patient's notes.
+Your eye doctor thinks that BTXA should be used in this way, and is the most suitable treatment for your condition.
+We keep records of all injections in your medical notes.

 Read our information about unlicensed medicines.